Response surface methodology

 In statistics, response surface methodology (RSM) explores the relationships between several explanatory variables and one or more response variables.
+RSM is an empirical model which employs the use of mathematical and statistical techniques to relate input variables, otherwise known as factors, to the response.
+RSM became very useful because other methods available, such as the theoretical model, could be very cumbersome to use, time-consuming, inefficient, error-prone, and unreliable.
 The method was introduced by George E. P. Box and K. B. Wilson in 1951.
 The main idea of RSM is to use a sequence of designed experiments to obtain an optimal response.
 Box and Wilson suggest using a second-degree polynomial model to do this.
 They acknowledge that this model is only an approximation, but they use it because such a model is easy to estimate and apply, even when little is known about the process.